RYT 500 Yoga Teacher Training Curriculum

 - Practice Teaching

-Core Curriculum: To meet Yoga Alliance standards, 150 hours of your course-time is selected from Core Curriculum.
+Core Curriculum: 150 hours of your course-time is selected from Core Curriculum.
+You can complete the 150 hours Core Curriculum as one course or as modules.
 It is mandatory to complete this part for all candidates.
 Full 150 Hours are credited towards 300 hours of RYT 500 course.
+Core Curriculum includes the following modules:

 For Core Curriculum, you can choose between: